benjojo/gophervista/blog/blog.md

 ![The test index built](index-built.png)

-At this point we had to scale up the solution to the 300k / 4 GB of files, I discovered that Windows 98 does support DVD's but not 4GB file systems, To solve this I split it over 3 DVD drives.
+At this point we had to scale up the solution to the 300k / 4 GB of files, I discovered that Windows 98 does support DVD's however only shows in the UI that the drive is 2GB, even if the drive itself is much larger than that, any how, that turned out to not matter as all content was accessable on the drive and a inital index was (slowly) built.

 ## Sanitise the index interface